AndreyUtka/redux-rx-middleware/README.md

 }
 ```

 Why does it mapped one async action to many sync actions?
-In genernal overivew the async action can has one type but different states:
+In general overview the async action can has one type but different states:

 ```
 ({type: "GET_USERS", sequence: "start" })